Ph: (02) 4222 8344

-- Impacts of fishing on estuarine and marine ecosystems
+- Impacts of human disturbances on estuarine and marine ecosystems

 - Experimental marine ecology

-Karen Astles is a Research Scientist in the Aquatic Ecosystems Unit of NSW DPI, based at the Cronulla Fisheries Research Centre of Excellence.
-She is a marine ecologist with over 20 years experience working in temperate estuarine and marine systems.
+Karen Astles is a Research Scientist in the Marine Ecosystems Unit of NSW DPI.
+She is a marine ecologist with 30 years experience working in temperate estuarine and marine systems.
 She has also worked in freshwater fish ecology.
 Karen joined NSW DPI in 1994 (known then as NSW Fisheries).
 Karen has worked in university research and as an environmental consultant.
-Karen does research on ecological risk assessment, ecological indicators for the impacts of fishing on marine ecosystems and assessing the vulnerability of estuarine habitats to the effects of climate change.
+Karen does research on ecological risk assessment of marine biodiversity, ecological resilience, impacts of fishing on marine ecosystems and assessing the vulnerability of estuarine habitats to the effects of climate change.

 - B.Sc. – University of Sydney, 1984